pathminder/pathminder.github.io/_classes/warder-sworn-defender.md

       At 16th level, the armiger's mark improves to allow her to recover an expended maneuver whenever she reduces a marked opponent's hit points to 0 or less (this can only trigger once per marked opponent).

+  - name: shared counter
+    type: Ex
+    levels: [3]
+    text: At 3rd level, the warder’s ability to protect those around him expands to allow him to use readied counters with a range of personal to protect another as long as he is adjacent to their position.
+If the counter is unsuccessful, then the protected ally must rely on their own defenses.
+He may use this with no daily limit, but only as often as he has an immediate action to initiate a counter.
+Additionally, in the defense of a ward she may use her defensive intercept ability as part of the same immediate action to use a shared counter.
+This ability functions with the Extended Defense class feature.

   - name: bonus feat
-    levels: [3, 8, 13, 18]
+    levels: [8, 13, 18]
     levels_text:
-      3: 1 feat
-      8: 2 feats
+      8: 1 feats
-      13: 3 feats
+      13: 2 feats
-      18: 4 feats
+      18: 3 feats
-    text: At 3rd level and every 5th level thereafter, a warder receives a bonus combat or teamwork feat.
+    text: At 8th level and every 5th level thereafter, a warder receives a bonus combat or teamwork feat.
 She must meet all prerequisites for these feats.

   - name: tactical acumen
     type: Ex